Instructions for a Local Initiative

 The packets must be bound across the top in at least three places using staples, stitching, or spiral binding.
 Packets must be bound before they are circulated, and they cannot be taken apart or rearranged once they are bound.
 The packets will be rejected if this is done.
 Refer to Utah Code 20A-7-503 for more information on the formatting of the petition.

 Circulating the Petition

 Petition circulators must be residents of Utah and at least 18 years old.
 (Refer to Utah Code 20A-2-105 for more information on residency requirements.)
 If a circulator does not meet these requirements, the signatures they gathered are not valid.
-A circulator does need to be registered to vote; however, the county clerk can easily verify the circulator’s residency and age if she or he is registered to vote.
+A circulator does not need to be registered to vote; however, the county clerk can easily verify the circulator’s residency and age if they are registered to vote.
 Under 20A-7-104, if a circulator is paid to gather signatures, their pay must be based solely on an hourly rate, not per signature.
 Paid signature gathers are also required to get a badge with an ID number assigned by the local clerk.

-A circulator must complete and sign the verification sheet of each packet she or he circulates.
-A circulator cannot sign the signature sheets of any petition packets she or he circulates—she or he must sign a packet of another circulator if she or he wishes to sign the petition.
+A circulator must complete and sign the verification sheet of each packet they circulate.
+A circulator cannot sign the signature sheets of any petition packets they circulate—they must sign a packet of another circulator if they wish to sign the petition.
 Each petition packet must be used by only one circulator.
 If there are multiple circulators, they will each need one packet.

 Registering Petition Signers to Vote

 If an individual wishes to sign the initiative petition but is not registered to vote, the circulator may provide the individual with a voter registration form.
 Please ensure that the completed voter registration form is submitted to the appropriate county clerk before submitting the petition signature for verification.